yeslogic/prince-docs/docs/graphics.md

     const context = canvas.getContext("2d");
 ```

-At this point you can draw on the canvas by using all methods and functions offered by [`CanvasRenderingContext2D()`](js-support.md#window.CanvasRenderingContext2D).
+Prince currently only supports the `"2d"` canvas context.

 Unlike SVG, a canvas only supports two primitive shapes: rectangles and paths.
-But you can also render images in all the supported formats on the canvas with the [`drawImage()`](js-support.md#window.CanvasRenderingContext2D.prototype.drawImage) function.
+But you can also render [images in all the supported formats](#images) on the canvas with the [`drawImage()`](js-support.md#window.CanvasRenderingContext2D.prototype.drawImage) function.

 ```javascript
     const img = new Image();